JOHN 15

 On the other hand, verse 12 also makes clear that man has the responsibility to receive the Lord Jesus by faith, “But as many as received him, to them gave he power to become the sons of God, even to them that believe on his name.”
 God is sovereign.
 That means He reigns on His own, with none to dictate to Him.
 In the exercise of His sovereignty He has decreed that only those who willingly believe in His Son shall be blessed with eternal life.

 Those who are born of God, then, are amongst His children, and share His life.
 One of the reasons the Lord Jesus came was to manifest this life in the world of men.
-“The life was manifested, and we have seen it, and bear witness, and show unto you that eternal life, which was with the Father, and was manifested unto us,” 1 John 1:2.
+As the apostle John wrote, “the life was manifested, and we have seen it, and bear witness, and shew unto you that eternal life, which was with the Father, and was manifested unto us”, 1 John 1:2.
 He has this life because He is equal with the Father, whereas believers have this life because God has graciously granted it to them.

 Just as those who are born naturally cannot be “unborn”, so those who are born of God are His children for ever.
 Since their new birth is the result of the exercise of His sovereign will, and God never changes His mind, then their position in His family is secure, and secure for ever.
 The life He gives is eternal life, and the word translated “eternal” is used in Romans 16:26 of “the everlasting God”, so it cannot mean anything less than enduring for ever.